AdobeDocs/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/configure-data-source.md

 ## Create database

 The following database was used for the purpose of this use case.
-The database has one table called `formdatawithattachments` with the 4 columns as shown in the screen-shot below.
+The database has one table called `formdatawithattachments` with the 4 columns as shown in the screenshot below.
 ![data-base](assets/table-schema.JPG)

 * The column **afdata** will hold the adaptive form data.